Learn to Hunt

 Hook sizes No. 2 to 1/0 are perfect for catching bullheads.
 Use long-shanked hooks, since most bullheads swallow the hook.
 Make sure you have a hook disgorger or pair of needle nose pliers in your tackle box to remove swallowed hooks.
 If you want to keep your catch, cut the line and retrieve the hook when the fish is cleaned.
 Small circle hooks are popular because they hook the fish in the corner of the mouth, making it easier to remove the hook and reducing the number of hooks you need.

 Bullheads are omnivorous and will eat almost anything they can swallow.
-Worms and night crawlers, used almost exclusively by dedicated bullhead anglers, catch the majority of bullheads.
+Worms and nightcrawlers, used almost exclusively by dedicated bullhead anglers, catch the majority of bullheads.
 Other baits used for bullheads include leeches, live and dead minnows, liver, shrimp, dough balls, and stink bait.
-Crayfish are the most under-utilized bait for bullheads.
+Crayfish are the most under-used bait for bullheads.
 Use small, whole crayfish or peel the white meat from the tail of a larger crayfish.
 Crush small crayfish slightly to create more scent.